 - For a child, having a family member removed for a short or especially a long time, (i.e., several years behind bars) is like a death and takes a huge emotional toll.
-96,000 kids in Oklahoma experience this trauma during their childhood years.
+More than 100,000 kids in Oklahoma experience this trauma during their childhood years.

 - Trauma from having a mother or father imprisoned has negative lifelong effects: school and educational problems, economic hardships, and mental health issues including depression and anxiety.
 These difficulties can last for decades.